-- In-silico (computer-based) analysis uses readily available, existing data which will help us to assess the suitability of similar materials through a process of extrapolation of this information
+1. In-silico (computer-based) analysis uses readily available, existing data to help us to assess the suitability of similar materials through extrapolation.

-- Laboratory-produced skin is grown from human skin cells and allows us to conduct safety checks on cells that react in virtually the same way as human skin without harming any people or animals.
+2. Laboratory-produced EpiSkin is grown from human skin cells.
+It allows us to conduct safety checks on cells that react in virtually the same way as human skin, without harming any people or animals.

-- Finally, to ensure good tolerance on people we will often test our products using patch testing, which involves placing a very small amount of product on person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formulation.
+3. Finally, to ensure good tolerance on people, we will often test our products using patch testing.
+This involves placing a very small amount of product on a person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formula.

-The Body Shop started campaigning to end animal testing in cosmetics, the first global cosmetics company to do so.
+The Body Shop started campaigning to end animal testing in cosmetics.
+We were the first global cosmetics company to fight this cruelty.

-Following our sustained campaign, the UK government banned animal testing of cosmetic products and ingredients.
+Following our sustained campaign, the UK government banned animal testing for cosmetic products and ingredients.